Your Garden Organics Garden Blitz 2018

 Cessnock, Maitland and Singleton Councils would like to thank all the schools, preschools and community groups that applied to have a professional garden makeover as part of Your Garden Organics Garden Blitz 2018.

-The selection committee had a very tough job with so many inspiring and creative applications.
-As a thankyou we will be delivering 2 bags of Your Garden Organics soil conditioner to each of the applicants.
 The quality of the applications and the dedication of the staff and volunteers behind the entries definitely set us a challenge!
-However after long deliberation three entries from each council were shortlisted for site visits and further discussions before the final selections were made – Millfield Public School, Maitland Tutorial Centre and Singleton Heights Public School.
+However after long deliberation three entries from each council were shortlisted for site visits before the final selections were made – Millfield Public School, Maitland Tutorial Centre and Singleton Heights Public School.

-The Garden Blitz project is designed to be a tangible demonstration of the benefits of councils’ introduction of the garden organics service for the community and environment.
+Garden Blitz 2018 was designed to be a tangible demonstration of the benefits of councils’ introduction of the garden organics service for the community and environment.
 By choosing to use your garden organics bin to dispose of your excess garden vegetation you have helped make this project possible!

 The mulch, compost and soil conditioners used in the garden makeovers are produced by Australian Native Landscapes from the material collected in the garden organics bins.
 From garden organics bin to garden bed – completing the cycle !